mrboom192/secure-messaging-compsec/README.md

 Authors: Victoria Rowe, Cristiana Eagen, Jason Nguyen

 Overview: This is a secure, peer-to-peer (P2P) instant messaging app built using WebRTC and AES-256-GCM encryption.
 Users can chat in real time using a shared password for end-to-end encrypted communication.
-You can try out the demo here: [Secure Message](https://secure-messaging.netlify.app/)
+You can try out the demo here: [secure-messaging](https://secure-messaging.netlify.app/)

 Features:
 Peer-to-peer messaging using WebRTC (no central server)